Vision Program Details

 Proof of income may be requested by The Pokagon Fund, including tax returns.

-Frequency of vision care eligibility
+Frequency of Partcipation vision care eligibility

 For youth: An applicant who is a youth and has received vision care services through The Pokagon Fund Vision Program shall be ineligible for such services for a period of one year from the time that the last service was provided.